 After they ordered, the one next to me turned and inquired, “So do you guys come here often?”
 Whaaaat I’d never actually heard someone use that line before.
 But it wasn’t a line.
 It was a legit question.
-We told them that it was our first time and they told us about other good restaurants around.
+We told them that it was our first time and they told us about the other good restaurants around.
 We asked the standard questions, “Where are you from?” and all that— I’d been extremely curious about how and why Tibetans ended up in Queens so I asked.

-They talked about their experiences learning English (one hid in the bathroom the first few days of school cause he couldn’t speak or read English and couldn’t find his classes) and how a lot doesn’t make sense (“why is there a k in ‘knife’ when it’s silent?”).
-We joked around about how they met up to have dinner and that they had to keep the bromance alive.
+They talked about their experiences learning English (one hid in the bathroom the first few days of school cause he couldn’t speak or read English and couldn’t find his classes) and that English often doesn’t make sense (“why is there a ‘k’ in knife when it’s silent?”).
+We joked about how they met up to have dinner together and that they had to keep the bromance alive.

-They finished eating before us and left— we didn’t exchange names or anything and kept it at “It was nice to meet you.”
+They finished eating before us and left— we didn’t exchange names or anything and kept it at, “It was nice to meet you.”

 It felt like one those really wonderful, serendipitous moments in life where you meet strangers and your worlds collide for a few minutes to learn something new and connect on an almost spiritual level.
 That’s what I love and cherish most out of traveling (other than food and beautiful scenery, of course).
 It’s a chance to exchange life experiences and positive energy between humans.